Diphenhydramine: Movement disorders

-Diphenhydramine is used to treat akathisia and Parkinson's disease–like extrapyramidal symptoms caused by antipsychotics.
-It is also used to treat acute dystonia including torticollis and oculogyric crisis caused by first generation antipsychotics.
+Diphenhydramine is used to treat akathisia and parkinsonism caused by antipsychotics.
+It is also used to treat acute dystonia, including torticollis and oculogyric crisis caused by typical antipsychotics.

 Sleep

 Because of its sedative properties, diphenhydramine is widely used in nonprescription sleep aids for insomnia.
-The drug is an ingredient in several products sold as sleep aids, either alone or in combination with other ingredients such as acetaminophen (paracetamol) in Tylenol PM or ibuprofen in Advil PM.
+The drug is an ingredient in several products sold as sleep aids, either alone or in combination with other ingredients such as paracetamol (acetaminophen) in Tylenol PM and ibuprofen in Advil PM.
 Diphenhydramine can cause minor psychological dependence.
 Diphenhydramine has also been used as an anxiolytic.

-Diphenhydramine has also been used off prescription by parents in an attempt to make their children sleep or remain sedated on long-distance flights.
-This has been met with criticism, both by doctors and members of the airline industry, as sedating young passengers may put them at risk if the flight encounters an emergency and they are unable to react to the situation efficiently, and the drug's side effects, especially the chance of a paradoxical reaction, may result in some individuals becoming hyperactive rather than sedated.
-The ethics of this use have also been challenged, with the Seattle Children's hospital arguing in a 2009 article that "Using a medication for your convenience is never an indication for medication in a child."
+Diphenhydramine has also been used off-label by parents in an attempt to make their children sleep and to sedate them on long-distance flights.
+This has been met with criticism, both by doctors and by members of the airline industry, because sedating passengers may put them at risk if they cannot react efficiently to emergencies, and because the drug's side effects, especially the chance of a paradoxical reaction, may make some users hyperactive.
+Addressing such use, the Seattle Children's Hospital argued, in a 2009 article, "Using a medication for your convenience is never an indication for medication in a child."

-The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of diphenhydramine in the treatment of insomnia due to poor effectiveness and low quality of evidence.
+The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of diphenhydramine in the treatment of insomnia, because of poor effectiveness and low quality of evidence.
 A major systematic review and network meta-analysis of medications for the treatment of insomnia published in 2022 found little evidence to inform the use of diphenhydramine for insomnia.

 Nausea

 Diphenhydramine also has antiemetic properties, which make it useful in treating the nausea that occurs in vertigo and motion sickness.
-However, when taken above recommended doses, it can cause nausea (especially above 200 mg).
+However, when taken above the recommended doses, it can cause nausea (especially above 200 mg).